mvolkmann/blog/src/webassembly.md

 TODO: Show how to run multiple WASM functions in parallel in a web browser
 TODO: using WebWorkers.

+A `SharedArrayBuffer` can be mapped to WASM linear memory and used to share data between the main thread and the web workers.
+This is much more efficient that message passing.
+See the code in wasm/wasm-web-workers.
+However, I was not able to get this to work in current browsers, without setting feature flags.

 TODO: Can they update the same linear memory in order to divide a large task
 TODO: like rotating points?